seanredmond/heniautos/guide/calendar-equations.md

     --------------|---|-----------------|-----
     BCE 324/323   | O | BCE 0324-Jul-23 |  354

-As we saw above, `calendar-equations` will output solutions that are mathematically possible but astronomically unlikely or impossible.
+As we saw above, `calendar-equation` will output solutions that are mathematically possible but astronomically unlikely or impossible.
 We can exclude the first and third solutions simply on the grounds that they require all five months before Posideiṓn to be hollow which would never happen (we saw a similar combination for Pos 26/27 = V 31).
 The second solution requires four hollow months (FHHHH) but _not_ in a row.
 It is important to remember that this represents a _count_ of four hollow months.
 The actual _order_ could be two hollow, full, two hollow (that is `HHFHH`) with the same count.

 For the prytany counts the order may be important.
 If we want to observe the Rule of Aristotle, we need the conciliar year to begin with four "long" prytanies.
 Since there are only four prytanies preceding this equation they must _all_ be long (or the Rule of Aristotle must not be a rule).
 Two of the solutions satisfy the rule one implying a hollow Posideiṓn (Pos 27 = V 31 = DOY 175) one a full Posideiṓn (Pos 28 = V 31 = DOY 175).
 We can show the count requirements graphically